pezkuwichain/pezkuwi-sdk/substrate/utils/frame/benchmarking-cli/src/storage/README.md

 Writing weights to "paritydb_weights.rs"
 ```
 You will see that the [paritydb_weights.rs] files was modified and now contains new weights.
 The exact command for
-Polkadot can be seen at the top of the file.
+Pezkuwi can be seen at the top of the file.
 This uses the most recent block from your snapshot which is printed at the top.
-The value size summary tells us that the pruned Polkadot chain state is ~253 MiB in size.
+The value size summary tells us that the pruned Pezkuwi chain state is ~253 MiB in size.
 Reading a value on average takes (in this examples) 14.3 µs and writing 71.3 µs.
 The interesting part in the generated weight file tells us the weight constants and some statistics about the
 measurements: